 Best Time: June - September Read More

-Athens is the capital, as well as, the largest city of Greece.
-With its history of about 7000 years, an amalgamation of historic and the modern world can be seen throughout the city.
-It is a crucial destination to witness the former might of one of the world’s most ancient civilisations.
+Athens is the capital, as well as the largest city of Greece.
+With its history of about 7000 years, it is one of the world's oldest cities, and an amalgamation of historic and the modern world can be seen throughout.
+It is the birthplace of democracy, arts, science and western civilization and is known for its nightlife and shopping.

 Compare quotes from upto 3 travel agents for free

 $ 8 onwards

 $ 46 onwards

 Dhawal Pagay4 years ago